brostosjoined/BombsquadWin7/README.md

 ![showcase](resources/showcase.png)
 ## Installation Guide

-Donwload the latest exe [here](bsw7_patch.exe).
+Donwload the latest exe here [64bit](bsw7_patch64.exe)/[32bit](bsw7_patch32.exe).
 For client just place the exe in the folder containing the games executable and for the server place the exe inside the `dist` folder.
 Then run the exe.

 <table>
   <tr>